dcomtois/summarytools/README.md

 # summarytools

 *summarytools* is an [R](http://r-project.org) package providing tools to _neatly and quickly summarize data_.
-Its main purpose is to provide hassle-free functions that every R programmer once wished it was included in base R:
+Its main purpose is to provide hassle-free functions that every R programmer once wished were included in base R:

-- Painless **frequency tables** with proportions and missing data information
+- **frequency tables** with proportions, cumulative proportions and missing data information
-- Painless **descriptive statistics** with all common univariate statistics for numerical vectors
+- **descriptive statistics** with all common univariate statistics for numerical vectors
-- Painless **dataframe summaries** that facilitate data cleaning and firsthand evaluation
+- **dataframe summaries** that facilitate data cleaning and firsthand evaluation

-It also aims at making R a little easier to use for newcomers.
+It also aims at making R _a little easier_ to use for newcomers.
 With just a few lines of code, one can get a pretty good picture of the data at hand.

 ### An example

-With 2 lines of code, get a summary report of a dataframe, displayed directly in [_RStudio_](http://www.rstudio.com/)'s Viewer pane:
+With just 2 lines of code, get a summary report of a dataframe, displayed directly in [_RStudio_](http://www.rstudio.com/)'s Viewer pane:

 ```r
 > library(summarytools)